zoezheng04/RISC-V-CPU/statements/zoe.md

 ```

 ## Cache
+To enhance overall system performance by mitigating memory access latencies, I worked on designing and integrating a cache into our RISC-V processor.
+The cache acts as a high-speed, intermediary storage between the processor and main memory, allowing for faster retrieval of frequently accessed data.

+The cache is used to store recently accessed data and caching contiguous blocks of memory, addressing both temporal locality and spatial locality, reducing the need to fetch the same data repeatedly from slower main memory and anticipating adjacent data will be accessed in sequence.

 ### Direct Mapped Cache
 The initial phase of my cache design involved the creation of the Direct Mapped Cache module.
 This design employs a direct mapping strategy, associating each memory block with a specific cache location.
 The module is parameterized to support various data widths and cache configurations.